Double Whammy (novel)

 Double Whammy is a 1987 novel by Carl Hiaasen.
-The protagonist, a private investigator, is hired to expose a celebrity bass fisherman as a cheat and is drawn into a frame-up for murder.
-The book introduced the character of "Skink" (Clinton Tyree), who becomes a recurring character in Hiaasen's subsequent novels.
+The protagonist, a private investigator named R. J. Decker, is hired to expose a celebrity bass fisherman as a cheat and is drawn into a frame-up for murder.
+The book introduced the character of Clinton Tyree, aka Skink, who becomes a recurring character in subsequent Hiaasen novels.

-Explanation of the Title
+Explanation of the title

 The "Double Whammy" is a freshwater fishing lure, supposedly the favorite of the celebrity angler.
-It is described as 'the hottest lure on the pro bass circuit'.
+It is described as "the hottest lure on the pro bass circuit."